 This trick revolves around an app's Dashboard.

 Note that the filtering logic you apply to a Dashboard only affects the Dashboard -- it doesn’t affect any Actions or Business Rules.
-However, the filtering that you are doing in a Dashboard automatically creates JSON behind the scenes, which we can use to create a new Raw Transaction Filter in the Advanced Designer.
+However, the filtering you are doing in a Dashboard automatically creates JSON behind the scenes, which we can use to create a new Raw Transaction Filter in the Advanced Designer.

 Let's walk through an example to learn how to filter a Dashboard's column.
-In this example, we'll say we need to filter for all of the transactions currently in a Phase named Financial Approval.
+In this example, we'll say we need to filter for all the transactions currently in a Phase named Financial Approval.

 1. Filter a Column